A colorless Masters? Augusta's azalea angst

 All of which means there could be a little less color around the greens and fairways by the time defending champion Danny Willett, from England, tees it up.

-And as for the rumors that Augusta National uses ice to try and delay the flower's blooming -- that has been debunked more times than there are bunkers on the course.
+And as for the rumors that Augusta National uses ice to try and delay the flowers' blooming -- that has been debunked more times than there are bunkers on the course.

 But even if the azaleas aren't at their best, the course will still be in pristine condition.
 As English golfer Ian Poulter once said: "It's like being in the most perfect picture that has ever been painted."